Multi-set spectral clustering of time-evolving networks using the supra-Laplacian: Introduction

-Our constructions are inspired by the {\it dynamic} and {\it inflated dynamic} Laplacians formulated for continuous-space dynamics on manifolds \cite{Froyland2015} and spacetime manifolds \cite{FrKo23,AFK24}, respectively.
+Our constructions are inspired by the {\it dynamic} and {\it inflated dynamic} Laplacians formulated for continuous-space dynamics on manifolds (\cite{Froyland2015}) and spacetime manifolds (\cite{FrKo23,AFK24}), respectively.
 The dynamic Laplacian for graphs was formulated in \cite{FroylandKwok2015}.
 The supra-Laplacian is the graph analogue of the inflated dynamic Laplacian, where inflation refers to expanding the graph by copying vertices across time.
-We refer to the supra-Laplacian as the inflated dynamic Laplacian in the sequel, to maintain consistency with similarly established notions.
+We will use the terminology ``supra-Laplacian'' in the sequel, to maintain consistency with established literature~(\cite{sole2013spectral,Radicchi2013,DeFord2017}).